 So we know that anyone can create multiple addresses, and this metric is an overestimation.
 Still, the unique address count can give us a rough idea of the network's growth.

 that happened on the Binance Smart Chain on a given day.

 will require more transactions than others to execute, this chart can still give us an idea of the network's activity.
 BscScan also tells us the day when the number of transactions was the highest so far.

 by market capitalization or daily trading volume.
 This will give you an idea of which tokens have the highest cumulative value on BSC, and which are printing the highest trading volumes.

 One thing to note here is the token information.
 Token/contract owners can update their token's information on BscScan to give you some more details about the token.
 For more information on how to do this, please see this page

 LINK wrapped as a BEP-20 token on BSC.
 Hang on, a wrapped version of what exactly?
-It's a tokenized version of a coin or token that belongs to another blockchain.
+It's a tokenized version of a coin or token that belongs to another blockchain

 But why does this exist in the first place?
 Well, this allows coins and tokens that are not on BSC to be used in the Binance DeFi ecosystem.
 For example, if you're a LINK holder and want to use your LINK to farm on BSC, you can do it without selling the token.

 .
 Note that while wrapping a coin is a relatively easy process, you don’t necessarily need to do it.
 You can simply trade wrapped tokens that were wrapped by other people without having to worry about the wrapping process.

 In simple terms, validators are the ones that make sure that BSC keeps going.
 By staking BNB, they process transactions and confirm new blocks

 Binance Smart Chain relies on a consensus mechanism called Proof of Staked Authority (PoSA).
 This model of consensus can support a short block time and lower fees.
-You can check the top validators on Binance Smart Chain on the Validators Leaderboard.
+You can check the top validators on Binance Smart Chain on the Validators Leaderboard

 Who can become a validator?
 Well, basically anyone, but the requirements are relatively high.
 After all, the security of the network is at stake.
-If you'd like to read more about how to become a validator on Binance Smart Chain, check out the guide on Binance Chain Docs.
+If you'd like to read more about how to become a validator on Binance Smart Chain, check out the guide on Binance Chain Docs

-Whether you're a DeFi veteran or completely new to yield farming on BSC, these metrics can step up your game for tracking activity on the Binance Smart Chain.
+veteran or completely new to yield farming on BSC, these metrics can step up your game for tracking activity on the Binance Smart Chain.

 is crucial to success in trading or yield farming.
-This can include checking whether a token is certified by the BscScan team, whether the contract is open-source and have been audited, and visiting the project's blog or social media accounts to get a deeper insight.
+This can include checking whether a token is certified by the BscScan team, whether the contract is open-source and has been audited, and visiting the project's blog or social media accounts to get a deeper insight.
 Make sure you understand the risks of participating in DeFi before you jump in.

 Do you still have questions about BSC and Ethereum?
 Check out our Q&A platform, Ask Academy